-The first Porsche designed car wasn’t a rear engine sports coupe, nor was it a “people’s car”.
+1987 AHF Inductee Ferdinand Porsche‘s first designed car wasn’t a rear engine sports coupe, nor was it a “people’s car.”
 It was actually this rudimentary carriage appearing chassis powered by two electric motors integrated into the front hubs.
 The platform could easily be adapted to make a 4WD model, but its range was limited by contemporary battery technology.

 The Amitron prototype the result of a joint venture between AMC and Gulton Industries.
 Capable of traveling 150 miles on a single charge, the Amitron was a test bed for innovative technologies like regenerative braking.
 Measuring in at 85 inches long, the wedge shaped city car did not have any doors, but rather a body that opened like a clamshell.

 The EV1 was a groundbreaking car for both GM and the industry in many ways.
 It was the first mass-produced electric vehicle in over half a century, it was the first GM car designed from the ground up as an electric, and it was the only car to be sold solely under the General Motors name.
 The EV1 could not be purchased.
 Rather it was leased to customers in select cities as a “real-world engineering evaluation” study.